Manhattan Project: Legacy

 The ability of the new reactors to create radioactive isotopes in previously unheard-of quantities sparked a revolution in nuclear medicine.
-Starting in mid-1946, Oak Ridge began distributing radioisotopes to hospitals and universities, primarily iodine-131 and phosphorus-32 for cancer diagnosis and treatment.
+Starting in mid-1946, Oak Ridge began distributing radioisotopes to hospitals and universities, primarily iodine-131 and phosphorus-32, for cancer diagnosis and treatment.
 Isotopes were also used in biological, industrial and agricultural research.

-Its production sites, operating with new technologies, exotic substances, and under conditions of secrecy and haste, also left a vast legacy of waste and environmental damage.
-At Hanford, for example, corrosive and radioactive wastes were stored in "hastily fabricated, single-shell, steel-lined, underground storage tanks" that were intended to be temporary, awaiting a more permanent solution.
-Instead, they were neglected and eventually leaked.
-Issues of this kind resulted in Hanford becoming "one of the most contaminated nuclear waste sites in North America", and the subject of significant cleanup efforts after it was deactivated in the late Cold War.
+Its production sites also left a legacy of environmental damage.
+At Hanford, for example, corrosive and radioactive wastes were stored in "hastily fabricated, single-shell, steel-lined, underground storage tanks", intended to be temporary.
+They were neglected and eventually leaked.
+Issues of this kind resulted in Hanford becoming "one of the most contaminated nuclear waste sites in North America", and the subject of significant cleanup efforts after it was deactivated.

 On handing over control to the Atomic Energy Commission, Groves bid farewell to the people who had worked on the Manhattan Project:

 Five years ago, the idea of Atomic Power was only a dream.
 You have made that dream a reality.
 You have seized upon the most nebulous of ideas and translated them into actualities.
 You have built cities where none were known before.
 You have constructed industrial plants of a magnitude and to a precision heretofore deemed impossible.
 You built the weapon which ended the War and thereby saved countless American lives.
 With regard to peacetime applications, you have raised the curtain on vistas of a new world.

-The Manhattan Project National Historical Park was established on 10 November 2015.
+The Manhattan Project National Historical Park was established in 2015.